TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 First, we define **generic description** of a service to smoke test:

 * it's an internal Symfony/Doctrine service
-* it collects many services of specific type - usually an interface, e. g. `Symfony\Component\EventDispatcher\EventSubscriberInterface`
+* it collects many services of a specific type - usually an interface, e. g. `Symfony\Component\EventDispatcher\EventSubscriberInterface`
 * this specific type is implemented by our services (e.g. event subscriber) - we make sure our services are picked up

 <br>

-Here is list of services we test, so you have better idea:
+Here is a list of services we test, so you have a better idea:

 * the Symfony `EventDispatcher` picks up all [event subscribers](/blog/2019/05/16/don-t-ever-use-listeners)
 * the container picks up all our `*Controller` services
 * all our `*Controller` services are instantiable and autowirable
 * the container picks up all our configs and registers all services - important for [YAML configs to PHP upgrade](/blog/2020/07/27/how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify/)
-* the router loads all Controller annotations/attributes - the route prefixes are correct, the controller paths and correct - great use for json snapshot testing
+* the router loads all Controller annotations/attributes - the route prefixes are correct, and the controller paths and correct - great use for JSON snapshot testing
 * the Doctrine ORM finds and loads all our entities
 * all Doctrine entities have valid mappings
 * the Doctrine `EventManager` picks up all listeners